opendcs/opendcs/docs/source/legacy-lrgs-userguide.rst

 -N *numOldLogs* Sets the number of old log files to keep.
 Default=5.
 Old logs are given a numeric extension 1 (most recent) … *N*\ (oldest).

+-k specify a specific lock file name.
+If '-' is used, a NoOp Lock will be used where the process just assumes it has a valid lock.
+SIGTERM (on unix kill -15) will be required to stop the process.
+The is primarily use use in Container systems, or OS Service Management.

 LRGS Configuration
 ==================